gabrielrcosta1/laravel-schema/readme.md

 ## 📁 What It Does

-- Adds two Artisan commands: `schema:create` and `schema:migrate`
+- Adds Artisan commands:
+  - `schema:create`
+  - `schema:migrate`
+  - `schema:reset`
 - Lets you define your database tables in a single DSL file
 - Generates Laravel-compatible migration files into `database/migrations`
-- Keeps track of schema changes via internal hash cache
+- Tracks schema changes and generates only incremental migrations
+- Supports full or table-specific reset
 - Lets you run `php artisan migrate` as usual

 ---